Apprenticeships information for employers

 Finding a good training provider is vital to the success of your apprentice strategy.
 They will help with:

 • Assessing your applicant to check they will be accepted onto the apprenticeship under Government rules.
-See below for the prior learning rule but this can also be basics such as Maths and English GCSE passes, proving someone’s citizenship status.
+See below for prior learning rule, but it could also be basics, such as proving someone’s citizenship status.

 • Helping you with all the steps necessary to draw down your levy funds for the training costs; or where to apply for 95% of the funds if you are a non levy payer.

-• Adapting the standard to fit with your needs.
+• Adapting the standard to fit with your needs and rebadging it to make it sound most appealing to your learners.

 • Working with agency and agency mentor to make sure the apprentice is ready for their end point assessment.